 Know the Air Change Rate for Your Space

 Knowing and monitoring air change rates for your spaces helps to maintain safe and healthy environments and prevent the spread of infectious diseases.
 Air changes per hour (ACH) is essentially the volume of air the HVAC system can provide in an hour, divided by the volume of the room.
 Typically, CFM is converted to CFH and then divided by room volume to determine ACH.

 To determine air changes per hour for a space, measure air velocity using a DegreeC probe style air velocity and temperature sensor mounted in duct, and then use the air changes formula.

 Alternatively, use DegreeC’s Rooster™ Monitor200 with duct mounted air velocity sensor to measure and display the air volume added to, or removed from, a space.
-The Monitor200 is BACNet® MS/TP capable which allows for easy integration into building management systems as well as remote monitoring of ACH and other critical airflow parameters.
+The Monitor200 is BACNet® MS/TP capable which allows for easy integration into building management systems and remote monitoring of ACH and other critical airflow parameters.

-As you work to review and revise your systems, please don’t hesitate to contact Degree Controls with questions about our airflow sensing and control products.
-Take good care, and thank you for all that you do.
+Degree Controls designs and manufactures airflow & thermal management solutions needed for safety, efficiency, and quality.
+As you work to review and revise your laboratory airflow control systems, please don’t hesitate to contact us with questions and feedback about airflow sensing, monitoring and control products.
+Take good care, and thank you for your dedicated work.